Small things like an informative welcome letter and a welcome package at the start of a tenancy will yield fantastic returns on investment.

-When you get a new tenant you want to ensure you get the relationship off on the right foot, one thing to do is to create your introductory letter.
+When you’ve found great new tenants, you want to ensure you get the relationship off on the right foot.
+A great place to start is to create your introductory letter.

 The best time to send the welcome letter is after the lease has been signed by both parties but before the key handover and move-in days.